 ESAs are RARE: more than 90% of their original landscape has been altered or removed.
 Garry oak woodlands are one of the four most endangered ecosystems in Canada.

 ESAs add to the QUALITY OF LIFE in Nanaimo: they add variety to the landscape and they indicate a healthy environment.
 They are also a piece of our living history.
-(E.g. - Wetlands purify drinking water; forests clean the air; open meadows are spectacular to see in spring.)
+For example, wetlands purify drinking water, forests clean the air and open meadows are spectacular to see in spring.

-ESAs are biologically DIVERSE: ESAs have a higher proportion of life then non-ESAs.
-Protecting these sites helps protect local BIODIVERSITY for the future.
+ESAs are biologically DIVERSE: ESAs have a higher proportion of life than non-ESAs.
+Protecting these sites helps maintain local BIODIVERSITY for the future.